Identify Your Interests

 During your four years at Whittier College, take advantage of the time to learn about your interests both in and out of the classroom.
 The Center for Career Planning & Internships is just one of the various campus resources that can help you identify your talents.
-Join student organizations and seek out opportunities for leadership.
-Volunteer in community-based organizations and participate in service learning programs.
-These opportunities will bring you one step closer to figuring out what you want to do and may also provide meaningful and valuable experiences that can enhance your resume.

 Choosing a major may be the most important decision you make in college but does not necessarily dictate what you will choose for a career.
 Click here to read tips that can help you find the major that best suits your interests and supports your career development.

 Regardless of your major, the skills you develop at Whittier College will prepare you for a wide range of careers.
 As you begin to consider different career options that interest you, you should conduct research about these particular career fields.
 A good way is to schedule an informational interview with alumnus/na or other professional you may know.
 Here is a web resource to help you get started in your research.